iPad Air 1st Gen Wi-Fi

 iPad Air Home Button

-This is the external home button cover and gasket for the 1st generation iPad Air.
-It does not include the internal button switch.
+Replace a scratched external home button cover and gasket for the 1st generation iPad Air.
+This part includes the plastic front of the button and the edge gasket.
+The int...

 Apple released the iPad Air on October 22, 2013.
 As with the 4th Generation iPad Retina, the iPad Air uses a Lightning port and has a 2048x1536 (264 ppi) display.
 The external similarities end there.
 The iPad Air is lighter by nearly half a pound and all case dimensions have shrunk a bit when compared to the previous iPad generation.
 Case colors are either a white front with a silver back or a black front with a gunmetal gray back.